Skip to main content

 A flow represents an end-to-end path performed by a number of users on the AUT.
 For example, a common flow on e-commerce applications is: View a product > Add it to cart > View cart > Complete checkout.

+A user journey map could have a number of different flows.
 To quickly view the test steps of a flow, click the see more arrow.

 To view details of a flow, click the arrows to expand the Flows section.